cmu-crafting-software/cmu-crafting-software.github.io/assignments/hw5.md

 - Import data into dataframes from a CSV file (COVID vaccine and case data) and via a REST API (census data).
 - Add a column to the vaccination data that indicates what day of the week each day represents
-- Find the average number of increase in test results by day of the week (i.e., the avg number of test results increase on mondays, tuesdays, etc)
+- Find the average number of increase in cases by day of the week (i.e., the avg number of cases increase on mondays, tuesdays, etc)
 - Join dataframes
 - Add a new column to the dataframe that is the per capita hospitalized number (hospitalizedCurrently/ total number of residents).
 - Avoid hidden state errors